Minnesota Court Records

 Can You Be Put on Trial Twice for the Same Crime in Minnesota?

-No, the Minnesota State Constitution mandates that no person shall be put to trial twice for the same charges.
+No, the Minnesota State Constitution mandates that no person be tried twice for the same charges.
 Double jeopardy is prohibited by Section 7, Article 1 of the Minnesota State Constitution, and the Fifth Amendment of the United States Constitution.

 How Do I Look Up a Criminal Court Case in Minnesota